-After a short introduction in the definitions of r-regular images, sampling and reconstruction (section 1), the class of r-halfregular sets is defined in section 2, whose elements can be converted into r-regular sets by using a very simple morphological preprocessing step.
+After a short introduction in the definitions of r-regular images, sampling and reconstruction (Section 2), the class of r-halfregular sets is defined in Section 3, whose elements can be converted into r-regular sets by using a very simple morphological preprocessing step.
 Then it is shown how these shapes can be digitized without changing the homotopy tree by using a postprocessing algorithm instead of the preprocessing.
 These results are applicable for digitization of objects of any dimension with any type of sampling grid - only a certain density is needed.

-In section 3 it is shown that the concept of r-halfregular shapes includes several other shape descriptions, although it is not as general as the same concept in 2D.
-Finally in section 4 the postprocessing step is even more simplified in case of certain regular sampling grids.
+In Section 4 it is shown that the concept of r-halfregular shapes includes several other shape descriptions, although it is not as general as the same concept in 2D.
+Finally in Section 5 the postprocessing step is even more simplified in case of certain regular sampling grids.
 This chapter also corrects a wrong postprocessing step given in [8].
-Finally a discussion about the consequences of the results for applications is given in section 5, followed by the conclusions.
+Finally a discussion about the consequences of the results for applications is given in Section 6, followed by the conclusions (Figs. 1-3).